 Helmets to Hardhats is a response to future critical workforce shortages that threaten the maintenance of North America's infrastructure.
 The construction industry realizes that former military men and women are an important source of skilled workers and believes that these workers will have a positive impact on the industry.
 The industry is committed to the belief that the men and women who serve in the Armed Forces deserve our assistance, and this program is a way for the industry to show its appreciation to these exceptional men and women.
 Former military men and women are ideally suited to become apprentices and face the challenges that lie ahead.
 By capitalizing on the values learned in military service, the Iron Workers will create a construction industry workforce second to none.

-Helmets to Hardhats was conceived by the leadership of the Building and Construction Trades, AFL-CIO, which represents approximately three million members and contractor associations and approximately 82,000 employers.
-The program is directed by governing boards made up of the top leadership from both labor and employer organizations — including international presidents of BCTD affiliates and presidents of the largest contractor organizations.
+Helmets to Hardhats was conceived by the leadership of the North American Building Trades Unions (NABTU), which represents approximately 3 million members and contractor associations and approximately 82,000 employers.
+The program is directed by governing boards made up of the top leadership from both labor and employer organizations — including international presidents of NABTU affiliates and presidents of the largest contractor organizations.
 These leaders are committed to ensuring that former members of the Armed Forces are provided access to the every opportunity in the construction industry, as well as making certain that military service and training is properly valued.